A widow endangers her own life while providing help to those who are down and out.

 The nursery volunteer handed her a warm bundle.
 Martha hugged him to her chest, heart to heart.

 He had beautiful soft chocolate skin with brown eyes that twinkled.
-His little body jerked constantly from the drugs his Mom had used to fill her empty soul.
+His little body jerked constantly from the drugs his Mom had used to fill her emptiness.
 Martha's tears christened that sweet head and her heart lifted.

 Martha looked up at the volunteer, "What happened to his mother?"